CarlColglazier/carlcolglazier.com/content/notes/simple-hugo-vps-deployment.md

 I can then push directly to the repository on the server and receive the output from `npm` on my computer while the website builds.
 On average, the entire build process takes a little more than a second.

+[^git]: Note: This requires a git version of [at least 2.3](https://stackoverflow.com/questions/32643065/git-receive-denycurrentbranch-updateinstead-fails).